⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 Exhibit B: I just need to confirm something (but I’m pretty sure I’m right)

-the tendency to search for, interpret, favor, and recall information in a way that confirms that confirms or supports one’s prior beliefs or values.
+the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one’s prior beliefs or values.

 if something can be recalled, it must be important, or at least more important than alternative solutions not as readily recalled, is inherently biased toward recently acquired information.

-Our work is as social as it is technical, and all social activities are deeply affected by cognitive biases.
+All social activities are deeply affected by cognitive biases

 When asked to start a new project, which framework do we choose?
 A known one, of course.
 Preferably one we’ve used before.
 We are hardly going to go researching for a new framework.